atakanaltok/awesome-useful-websites/README.md

 * https://www.schemecolor.com/ - Download Color Schemes
 * https://mobilepalette.colorion.co/ - Mobile Palette Generator
 * https://www.degraeve.com/color-palette/ - Color Palette Generator
+* https://0to255.com/ - Color tool that makes it easy to find lighter and darker colors, or tints and shades, based on any color.
+This makes it perfect for button hover states, gradients, borders, and more
+* https://www.colorhexa.com/ - Color tool providing information about any color and generating matching color palettes for your designs (such as complementary, analogous, triadic, tetradic or monochromatic colors schemes)

 #### Fonts